jonmikeli/docs/iot/iot-tools.md

 After some unappropriated uses, it has been retired from public access.
 A commercial version is being considered instead.

 ### Others
+Other types of accelerators have been under work.
+They will be published when the value the provide will be good enough and/or meaningful.
+For now, they are only technical facilitators for specific tasks.

 ## Simulators
 Simulators might represent different types of tools.
 So, it is probably useful to state what the simulators are in this case.